sheenawhittier/java-frameworks-api/README.md

 - Added error messages to forms to handle invalid inventory inputs.
 - Ensured products cannot be saved if associated parts have inventory levels below the minimum or above the maximum.

+## Part I
+**Prompt**:Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.
+- **File Name**: PartTest.java, AddProductController.java, InhousePartTest.java, OutsourcedPartTest.java, ProductTest.java,
+- **Change**: Successfully added inventory validation for min/max values and refactored controller logic.
+All unit tests passed without errors.